 Select the type of objects to include in the synchronized geometry.
-Only the types of objects that are selected from the Solids, Surfaces, and Curves and points check boxes are transferred during a synchronization.
+Only the types of objects that are selected from the Solids and Surfaces check boxes are transferred during a synchronization.
 Performance can be improved for very large geometries that contain more than one type of objects, by turning off the synchronization of types of objects that are not necessary for the simulation.
 Note that you can also exclude selected objects from being synchronized by hiding them.